Emer722/Portfolio/Social Inequalities by Race in Brazil/README.md

 +	The graph clearly illustrates the significant disparity between the black population and the other racial groups, highlighting a substantial gap.

-View my notebook with detailed steps here:
+View my notebook with detailed steps here: [Social Inequalities by Race in Brazil/Distribution by Race.ipynb](https://github.com/Emer722/Portfolio/blob/main/Social%20Inequalities%20by%20Race%20in%20Brazil/Distribution%20by%20Race.ipynb)

 ### 3. How do different racial groups compare in terms of financial status?
 What are the income levels and economic conditions across races?
 + This analysis focuses on the salary data categorized by race and region in Brazil, specifically examining formal employment.
 In this context, formal employment refers to jobs that are officially recognized by the government, typically offering job security, benefits, and compliance with labor laws.